 Hybrid courses meet in a classroom for roughly half the credit hours of the course.
 The remaining course work is completed online.
 In some instances, Hybrid courses make it possible to complete two courses at the same time.
 For registration purposes, Hybrid courses can be identified by section numbers ending with H (example: ENGL_1010_H01).

 Online courses do not meet in a classroom.
 They have section numbers ending with N (example: ENGL_1010_N01).
 These courses charge an additional per course fee.
 Students must be computer literate and have a minimum 56K of Internet access.
 For courses involving streaming media, a cable, DSL or broadband connection is highly recommended.
-Tests for these course are administered online, proctored in the Testing Center or at an agreed upon off-site location.
+Tests for these courses are administered online, proctored in the Testing Center or use Honorlock Proctoring software, which requires the User to have a camera and microphone connected and working on their computer.

 Desktop Video Conferencing (DVC)